 - Have an active second malignancy.

-• Note: Subjects with a history of malignancy that have been completely treated and with no evidence of active cancer for 3 years prior to enrollment, or subjects with surgically cured tumors with low risk of recurrence are allowed to enroll in the study after discussion with the medical monitor.
+• Note: Individuals with a history of malignancy that have been completely treated and with no evidence of active cancer for 3 years prior to enrollment, or individuals with surgically cured tumors with low risk of recurrence are allowed to enroll in the study after discussion with the medical monitor.

 - Have active cardiac disease, defined as: